dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 You can choose when and what to update (less so on "rolling distros" lie Arch Linux, although it is still possible with extra care ...), etc.

 Control is everywhere and so ubiquitous it's even scary.
-But it's free: both as free beer *and* free speech, so nothing prevents you from experimenting but time and energy.
+But it's free: nothing prevents you from experimenting but time and energy.

 # When it breaks